-Our group invited UBC medical students to play monthly soccer games with VSSL players from the DTES, facilitating interaction between individualsthese two groups in an informal environment outside the typical healthcare setting.
-Our hope was that VSSL players would benefit directly by gaining social support and building trusting relationships with future health care providers.
-Also, participating medical students would gain perspective into the lives of residents of the DTES with the goal of being able to better serve this population in the future.
-Indeed, research shows that students who are exposed to and involved in programs targeting underserved areas, such as the DTES, are more likely to practice in these communities in the future [10, 11].In addition to monthly soccer games, we coached a weekly practice specifically for female players from the VSSL.
-Women of the DTES face unique and complicated challenges when accessing healthcare, and we hopedto counter some of these difficulties by building meaningful relationships through soccer practice[12].proposed,,, and w [16, 17]informally
+Our group invited UBC medical students to play monthly soccer games with VSSL players from the DTES and coached a weekly practice specifically for female players from the VSSL.
+By facilitating interaction between medical students and marginalized individuals in an informal environment outside of the typical healthcare setting, we intended for these groups to build positive relationships with each other.
+On one hand, members of the DTES would appreciate that future medical professionals can be sympathetic and trustworthy people, thereby fostering long-term relationships with future healthcare providers.
+On the other hand, participating medical students would gain perspective into the lives of residents of the DTES with the goal of being able to better serve this population in the future.
+Indeed, research shows that students who are exposed to and involved in programs targeting underserved areas, such as the DTES, are more likely to practice in these communities in the future, and an increased density of primary care physicians in underserved communities can be an excellent resource for preventative medicine [12, 13].
+Building strong relationships with marginalized individuals would also help health care practitioners to personalize medicine for the individual.
+Finally, women of the DTES face unique and complicated challenges when accessing healthcare, and we anticipated that building meaningful relationships through these soccer practices may counter some of these difficulties.
+To illustrate, women who are living on the street, such as in the DTES, have disproportionately more blood-borne diseases, sexually transmitted infections, unplanned pregnancies, mental health problems, problematic substance abuse, malnutrition, and chronic illness [14].
+These women also face barriers to health care including lack of respect and judgement from providers [15].
+Therefore, we proposed that holding female only practices would specifically encourage players to feel secure enough in their environment to build positive relationships with us.

+Despite the increasingly recognized importance of teaching and promoting social accountability in the medical school curriculum, it is unclear what may be considered sufficient.
+Previous studies have showed clear benefits but often from longitudinal studies.
+For example, one study, which determined an increased likelihood of medical students becoming physicians for underserviced areas, integrated a longitudinal curriculum involving all four year of medical school [16].
+Nevertheless, research has shown a benefit from the DPAS course, and we feel that the DPAS course, despite lasting only one year, has positively impacted us [17, 18].
+Furthermore, our group has continued to be informally involved with the VSSL and to attend monthly games arranged by a new cohort of medical students for their DPAS course.

-From our participation in the VSSL, we developed a greater awareness of ethnic, social, cultural, and gender diversity that is not attainable through didactic training.
-The Global Consensus for Social Accountability of Medical Schools suggests that one of the challenges of medical education is “improving quality, equity, relevance and effectiveness in health care delivery [and] reducing mismatch with societal priorities [while] redefining roles of health professionals” [13].
+From our participation in the VSSL, we developed a greater awareness of ethnic, social, cultural, and gender diversity.
+The Global Consensus for Social Accountability of Medical Schools suggests that one of the challenges of medical education is “improving quality, equity, relevance and effectiveness in health care delivery [and] reducing mismatch with societal priorities [while] redefining roles of health professionals” [19].
 Medical schools are embracing these challenges, and we have benefited from UBC's progressive implementation of social education opportunities in the curriculum.
-Studies have also shown that the UBC medical school DPAS course enables students to “challenge their taken-for-granted assumption about vulnerable communities” and to harvest a “deeper appreciation among future health practitioners of the vulnerabilities that marginalized segments of the population experience” [14].
-In conclusion, social accountability is an integral component of medical school education, as shown by both research and firsthand experience, and it is most effectively learned through community-based learning modules.
+Studies have also shown that the UBC medical school DPAS course enables students to “challenge their taken-for-granted assumption about vulnerable communities” and to harvest a “deeper appreciation among future health practitioners of the vulnerabilities that marginalized segments of the population experience” [20].
+In conclusion, social accountability is an integral component of medical school education, as shown by both research and firsthand experience, and we believe that it is most effectively learned through community-based learning modules.

 References